 Balancing the budget: Saving on painted flat-panel cabinets and white ceramic floor and wall tile, as well as minimizing the amount of plumbing work, freed up money for a vessel sink, an Enviroglas countertop and backsplash, aqua-colored glass mosaic wall tile, and the construction costs of expanding into the closets.
 The expansion alternative—bumping out into the backyard—would have cost much more in labor and materials.

 BIG ON DAYLIGHT

-With limited and clumsy closets, the original master bath had nowhere to grow.
+With limited and clumsy closets, the original suite bathroom had nowhere to grow.
 It was tiny and landlocked.
 Tearing it out made space for a new walk-in closet.
-Busting into the side yard with the master-bath addition yielded three exterior walls for abundant daylight and preserved backyard views from the bedroom.
+Busting into the side yard with the suite-bath addition yielded three exterior walls for abundant daylight and preserved backyard views from the bedroom.

 Balancing the budget: Savings were few on this project, but the homeowners decided that they could do without a tub, which did save space for an oversize doorless shower.
 The splurges that make this bath so special include clerestory windows, sapele-veneered cabinets, Italian porcelain floor and wall tile, glass mosaic shower tile, a Silestone countertop, undermount sinks, Grohe faucets, and a comfort-height Toto toilet.
 Hey, not everyone needs to save.